Courseiva

 Create a resource share in AWS Resource Access Manager (RAM) for the shared VPC subnets.

-Option A is correct because AWS Resource Access Manager (RAM) allows you to share subnets from a centrally owned VPC with other AWS accounts within your AWS Organization.
-This enables business units to launch resources directly into the shared subnets while the VPC and its networking configuration remain managed centrally, ensuring network isolation through separate security groups and network ACLs.
+AWS Resource Access Manager (RAM) allows you to share subnets from a centrally owned VPC with other AWS accounts within your AWS Organization.
+This enables business units to launch resources directly into the shared subnets while the VPC and its networking configuration remain managed centrally.
+Option B is correct because attaching a transit gateway to the shared VPC and to each business unit's VPC provides the necessary network connectivity between the shared VPC and the business unit VPCs, allowing traffic to flow while maintaining isolation through separate route tables and security group boundaries.
+Together, these steps enable both resource sharing in the shared subnets and network connectivity with isolation.

 Answer analysis